almazarrafael/almazarrafael.github.io/_posts/2020-12-30-8Bit-Breadboard-Computer.md

 <h1> <center> <font color="#DB324D"> function </font> </center> </h1>

-A fully functioning "computer" with 8 whole bits of data and 16 address of ram!
+A fully functioning "computer" with 8 whole bits of data and 16 address of RAM!
+The computer can be programmed by directly changing the bits in the RAM using a dip switch.
+The most complicated program I've been able to run on it was a fibonacci program that only went up to 144 because of only having 8 bits.
+Machine code to run it is at the bottom, although I forgot to label it with the assembly equivalent so it's not very informational.

 <h1> <center> <font color="#DB324D"> what i learned </font> </center> </h1>